Summit Heating & A/C answers your questions about replacing your air conditioner.

 An air conditioner generally lasts 10 to 15 years if you are performing regular maintenance.
 That means hiring a professional HVAC technician to come out once a year to clean and inspect the indoor and outdoor units as well as your ductwork.
 They look for things like excessive wear and tear, and identify small problems that could turn into expensive repairs.

 You should also hire someone to clean your ductwork yearly to get rid of any dust buildup.
-This combined with changing or cleaning your air filter every 30 to 60 days (depending on manufacturer) will keep your unit in better condition for the life of the system.
+This combined with changing or cleaning your air filter every 30 to 60 days (depending on the manufacturer) will keep your unit in better condition for the life of the system.
 Plus, it will raise your indoor air quality and keep you healthier.

 If you work with an HVAC company to tune up your air conditioner regularly, the same unit may keep you cool for up to 20 years.